BRCA Testing for Ovarian Cancer Risk: Unlocking Your Genetic Blueprint

 Negative result: No mutations were found.
 Good news, right?
 Well, mostly.
 It means your risk is likely lower, but it doesn’t guarantee you won’t get ovarian cancer.
 Remember, most ovarian cancers aren’t related to BRCA mutations.

 Variant of uncertain significance (VUS): This is the genetic equivalent of a “maybe.”
-It means a change was found in your BRCA gene, but we’re not sure whether it increases cancer risk or not.
+It means a change was found in your BRCA gene, but we’re unsure whether it increases cancer risk.
 Your genetic counselor can help you understand what this means for you.

 It’s important to understand that BRCA test results provide information about risk, not certainty.
 A positive result indicates an increased likelihood of developing ovarian cancer, but it doesn’t guarantee you will get the disease.
 Similarly, a negative result doesn’t mean you’re immune to ovarian cancer.
 These results offer valuable insight into your genetic predisposition, which can guide your healthcare decisions and screening strategies, but they can’t predict the exact outcome of your future health.